 However, I’ve scouted out some of the best budget cinema options in London for you so you can try and save as much of your London paycheck as possible (and as we all know, it’s basically impossible!)

 Whether you’re a study abroad student in London or just a local resident, here’s how to pinch your pennies.

-Located in Leicester Square, the Prince Charles Cinema is an iconic theatre known for its screenings of both old and new films (including sing-a-long while wearing pajama nights, yes please!).
+Located in Leicester Square, the Prince Charles Cinema is an iconic theatre known for its screenings of both old and new films (including sing-a-longs-while-wearing pajama nights, yes please!).